fboes/webapp-boilerplate/README.md

 If you want to hack a small application with this template:

-1. Move `index.html` to `views` folder, add `.htaccess` from `app` folder
+1. Move `index.html` to `views` folder, add `.htaccess` from `app` folder.
-2. Create login in `app` folder
+2. Create login in `app` folder.
 2. Place controller in base directory, e.g. `index.php`.
-Let it require the logic from `app` folder and HTML template from `views` folder
+Let it require the logic from `app` folder and HTML template from `views` folder.

 If you want to use this template with any kind of MVC framework:

-1. Move the whole project to your `public` folder
+1. Move the whole project to your `public` folder.
-2. Move the index.html to your `views` folder
+2. Move the index.html to your `views` folder.

 Updating
 --------